thradams/cake/ownership.md

 } //warning variable a not moved/destroyed
 ```

-At the final destination, the object will not be moved, then we annotate the function as [[no_ownership_checks]].
+At the final destination, the object will not be moved anymore, then we annotate the function definition as [[no\_ownership\_checks]].

 ```c
 [[no_ownership_checks]] free(void * _Owner p)